-Thus a nationality, in the Swami's eyes, had all the sacredness of a church,-a church whose inmost striving sacredness of a church,-a church whose inmost striving was to express its own conception of ideal manhood.
+Thus a nationality, in the Swami's eyes, had all the sacredness of a church,-a church whose inmost striving was to express its own conception of ideal manhood.
 "The longer I live", he was once heard to ejaculate, "the more I think that the whole thing is summed up in manliness!"

 By a reflex of consciousness, the more he became acquainted with the strength and lovableness of other nations, the more proud he grew of his Indian birth, becoming daily more aware of those things in which his own Motherland, in her turn, stood supreme.
-He discussed nations, like epochs, from various points of view successively, not blinding himself to any aspect of their vast sively, not blinding himself to any aspect of their vast personality.
-The offspring of the Roman Empire he consi-dered always to be brutal, and the Japanese notion of marriage he held in horror.
+He discussed nations, like epochs, from various points of view successively, not blinding himself to any aspect of their vast personality.
+The offspring of the Roman Empire he considered always to be brutal, and the Japanese notion of marriage he held in horror.
 Unvaryingly, nevertheless, he would sum up the case in terms of the constructive ideals, never of the defects, of a community; and in one of the last utterances I heard from him on these subjects, he said, "For patriotism, the Japanese!
 For purity, the Hindu!
 And for manliness, the European!
 There is no other in the world," he added with emphasis, "who understands, as does the Englishman, what should be the glory of a man!"

-AGGRESSIVE HINDUISM
+ACCRESSIVE HINDUISM